 There are very few Canadian universities that offer a Master of Audiology, and only three Audiology schools are taught solely as an English-language program.
 Consequently, competitive admissions arising from so few spots have made Australian schools an attractive option for Canadians who wish to learn the requisite clinical skills to practice audiology.

-Australian universities offering graduate-entry study in audiology design their programs to operate along two fronts.
-On the
+Australian audiology schools offering graduate-entry study in audiology design their programs to operate along two fronts.

 on the second front students develop the fundamental skills and techniques dedicated to the practice of audiology as a clinical

 profession.
 Australian universities are internationally recognized, and graduates of an Australian audiology program are eligible